-Construction Award of Excellence: Rainier Square Tower, Seattle
+Construction Award Winner: Rainier Square Tower, Seattle

 Delivering Core Values of Speed and Safety to Tall Building Construction